 For more information, please see Appendix 8 of these regulations.

-Masters or their representative Owners are required to notify Yachting New Zealand whenever a boat undergoes a modification that affects an important safety regulation.
+Owners are required to notify Yachting New Zealand whenever a boat undergoes a modification that affects an important safety regulation.

 A new inspection is also required and certificate issued when: